Projections, multipliers and decomposable maps on noncommutative $\mathrm{L}^p$-spaces

 \subsection{Complementation for Schur multipliers and Fourier multipliers on discrete groups}

-The following proposition generalizes an average trick of Haagerup \cite[proof of Lemma 2.5]{Haa3}\footnote{\thefootnote.
+The following theorem generalizes an average trick of Haagerup \cite[proof of Lemma 2.5]{Haa3}\footnote{\thefootnote.
 We warn the reader that the assumption ``normal'' is lacking in \cite[Lemma 2.5]{Haa3} for maps defined on $\mathfrak{M}(\Gamma)$.}.
 The important point of the proof (for $1 \leq p \leq \infty$) is the fact that the map $\Delta$ below is trace preserving.
-The trace is not preserved for any non-discrete locally compact group $G$.